longevityframework/longevity/manual/ptype/properties.md

 You need to specify the type of the property yourself, and longevity will check that the type is correct when the `Subdomain` is created.

-As you can see from the above example, properties can descend into embeddables included in your persistent object.

 In principle, properties could map through any path from the persistent object, and have a wide variety of types.
 In practice, we